Editorial Team

 Robert M. Bernard, Concordia University, Canada

-Saul Carliner, Concordia University, Faculty of Education
+Saul Carliner, Concordia University, Canada

 Martha Gabriel, University of Prince Edward Island, Canada